 If only I had a £1 for every time someone said they need more time or they don’t have enough time.
-It’s as if being busy is a badge of honour these days, we feel pressurized to “be busy” when we probably need to rather be smart with our time.
-This would allow us to be productive when we are busy and give us time to take a moment slow down without guilt.
+It’s as if being busy is a badge of honour these days, we feel pressurized to “be busy” when we probably need to rather be smart with how we manage our time.
+This would allow us to be productive when we are busy and give us time to take a moment to slow down without guilt.

 People think I am so busy and that I pack a lot into my life.
 I do, because I enjoy variety and being productive, but don’t get me wrong, I chill out and enjoy my life more than a lot of people because I learned that we all have the same 24 hours a day, it’s just how we use it.